rubyworks/indexer/qed/data/09_licenses.md

     data.licenses = ['GPL3', 'MIT', 'Apache 2.0']

-The first license listed MUST be the project primary license.
+The first license listed MUST be the project's primary license.

 The `licenses` field can only be assigned an Array of Strings.